 Adjustments you report here change your tax liability and your tax deposits.
-You will have to take these adjustments into account on lines 13a to 13l.
-Fill in your tax liability amounts for each month.
+You will have to take these adjustments into account on lines 13a through 13l.
+Enter your tax liability amounts for each month.
 You must explain any adjustments that you make on Form 941c, Supporting Statement to Correct Information, or in an equivalent statement.

 Form 941c is not an amended return but is a statement providing the necessary information and certifications for adjustments shown on lines 6c through 6e.
 Do not file Form 941c separately from Form 944-SS.
-See also section 9 of Pub.
+For more information, see section 9 of Pub.
 80 (Circular SS).